billws/TCAL/README.md

 - [style.scss] - cascading style sheets for the calculator and used the media and @mixin to apply different styles for different display width.

+## Improvement

+- Using memo or pure component to avoid re-render static components.
+- Testing redux and view components.